Computer Engineering (Electrical Engineering), MS

 AI, Algorithms, Computer, Computer Engineering, Electrical Engineering, Engineer, Hardware, Machine Learning, Probability, approved for STEM-OPT extension, design, science, technology, engineering and mathematics (STEM), systems

-The MS program is intended for students who want to gain knowledge deeper than that provided at the bachelor's degree level, and is sufficient for designing and implementing state-of the-art systems in industrial research and development positions.
-Students learn to analyze and synthesize key theories and methods used in the field of computer engineering.
+The Master of Science program in computer engineering with a concentration in electrical engineering deepens your knowledge beyond that provided at the bachelor's degree level.
+You prepare to design and implement state-of-the-art systems in industrial research and development positions, and you learn to analyze and synthesize key theories and methods used in the field of computer engineering.

 30 credit hours and a portfolio, or